Showing posts with label #storytellers. Show all posts

 2:30-3:00PM Bil Lepp

-3:45-4:15 Donald Davis talked about his camping at the cabin, borrowing a truck, and having fun in the field of milkweeds
+3:45-4:15 Donald Davis spoke about his camping at the cabin, borrowing a truck, and having fun in the field of milkweeds

-7:7:15PM Bil Lepp talked about his friend Skeeter and the water hoses, condensed steam, Old Faithful, Coal Mines
+7:7:15PM Bil Lepp spoke about his friend Skeeter and the water hoses, condensed steam, Old Faithful, and Coal Mines

 Mark Narmore sang about Jesse James, What I Like About Sunday's